 "If you aren't playing max coins, you're gambling very

-expensive (for example, $3 on a $1 slot), move to a lower
+(for example, $3 on a $1 slot), move to a lower denomination

-coins you should drop to a lower coinage.
-Play the quarters
+should drop to a lower coinage.
+Play the quarters instead of

-amount of coins and play every available payline.
-If
+coins and play every available payline.
+If you find yourself

 This common (and wrong) advice is addressed above.
 In short, the penalty for downgrading to a lower stakes slot is higher than the penalty for playing only one coin.
 You'll generally have a better chance of winning by playing only one coin on the higher stakes slot.
 On the other hand, it's a good idea to play lower stakes machines simply because you're wagering less and you'll likely lose less money, even though the odds are worse.